esnet/iperf/RELNOTES.md

   * Configuring with the --enable-static-bin flag will now cause a statically-linked iperf3 binary to be built (#989).

+  * Configuring with the --without-sctp flag will now prevent SCTP from being auto-detected (#1008).
+This flag allows building a static binary (see above item) on a CentOS system with SCTP installed, because no static SCTP libraries are available.

   * Clock skew between the iperf3 client and server will no longer skew the computation of jitter during UDP tests (#842 / #990).